 As shown in the MORPC Title VI organization chart in Appendix F, the agency Executive Director, who is hired by the Commission, has overall responsibility for non-discrimination and implementation of the Title VI program.
-Directly reporting to the Executive Director on non-discrimination and civil rights issues is the Communications and Engagement Director who serves as the overall agency "Title VI Coordinator."
+Directly reporting to the Executive Director on non-discrimination and civil rights issues is the Senior Communications and Engagement Director who serves as the overall agency, "Title VI Coordinator."

 This person is the key contact person that has general responsibility over civil rights-related and non-discrimination issues that may arise within the agency.
-Communications and Engagement Director is responsible for Title VI as it relates to public outreach and Title VI notifications.
+The Senior Communications and Engagement Director is responsible for Title VI as it relates to public outreach and Title VI notifications.

-The other key staff member related to Title VI, who also reports directly to the Executive Director, is the Diversity, Inclusion and Engagement Officer.
-The Diversity Officer is responsible for helping to make sure the agency meets Title VI requirements in purchasing and in professional service or other contracts.
+The other key staff member related to Title VI, is the DEI and Engagement Officer.
+This individual is responsible for making certain that the agency meets Title VI requirements in purchasing and in professional service or other contracts.
 This person is also responsible for employment and hiring and for the agency's Equal Employment Opportunity reporting.

-MORPC has recently established an internal Diversity Committee.
-The committee was created to focus on and improve diversity issues at MORPC.
-The purpose of the Diversity & Inclusion Committee is to cultivate an environment where individuals of diverse race, gender, and ethnicity may succeed and feel comfortable in the workplace.
+MORPC has an internal Diversity, Equity and Inclusion Committee, which consist of staffers from each department.
+The purpose of the DE&I Committee is to cultivate an environment where individuals of diverse race, gender, and ethnicity may succeed and feel comfortable in the workplace.
 The committee will convene and engage MORPC employees while promoting the agency's diversity initiatives.
 Committee members will work alongside the Diversity Officer in achieving MORPC's strategic goals within the Diversity & Inclusion Work Plan.
 The committee will also guide the diversity efforts of the MORPC Board and Staff.
 While not specifically designated to address federal Title VI compliance issues, this committee may have participation in this in the future.
 Ultimately though, most of the on-going responsibility for meeting program-related Title VI requirements at MORPC rests with each department director.